AdaCore/learn/content/labs/intro-to-ada/chapters/tasking.rst

         #.
 Entry :ada:`Push` stores an element in the queue.

         #.
-Entry :ada:`Pop` removes an element from the queue.
+Entry :ada:`Pop` removes an element from the queue and returns the element via output parameter.

 **Remarks**: